MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/cross-tenant-synchronization-overview.md

 - If the user is blocked from sign-in in the source tenant (accountEnabled = false) they will be blocked from sign-in in the target.
 This is not a deletion, but an updated to the accountEnabled property.
 - Users are not soft deleted from the target tenant in this scenario:
-  1. Add a user to a group an assign it to the cross-tenant synchornization configuration in the source tenant.
+  1. Add a user to a group and assign it to the cross-tenant synchronization configuration in the source tenant.
   2. Provision the user on-demand or through the incremental cycle.
-  3. Update account enabled status to false on the user in the source tenant.
+  3. Update the account enabled status to false on the user in the source tenant.
   4. Provision the user on-demand or through the incremental cycle.
-The account enabled status is changes to false in the target tenant.
+The account enabled status is changed to false in the target tenant.
-  5. Remove the user form the group the source tenant.
+  5. Remove the user from the group in the source tenant.

 Does cross-tenant synchronization support restoring users?